opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-cpu.load_average.1m | Float | The load average for the system for the time period of one minute. cpu.load_average.5m | Float | The load average for the system for the time period of five minutes. cpu.load_average.15m | Float | The load average for the system for the time period of 15 minutes. cpu.mem | Object | Statistics about memory usage for the node. cpu.mem.total_in_bytes | Integer | The total amount of physical memory, in bytes. cpu.mem.free_in_bytes | Integer | The total amount of free physical memory, in bytes. cpu.mem.used_in_bytes | Integer | The total amount of used physical memory, in bytes. cpu.mem.free_percent | Integer | The percentage of memory that is free. cpu.mem.used_percent | Integer | The percentage of memory that is used. cpu.swap | Object | Statistics about swap space for the node. cpu.swap.total_in_bytes | Integer | The total amount of swap space, in bytes. cpu.swap.free_in_bytes | Integer | The total amount of free swap space, in bytes. cpu.swap.used_in_bytes | Integer | The total amount of used swap space, in bytes. cpu.cgroup | Object | Contains cgroup statistics for the node.
-Returned for Linux only. cpu.cgroup.cpuacct | Object | Statistics about the cpuacct control group for the node. cpu.cgroup.cpu | Object | Statistics about the CPU control group for the node. cpu.cgroup.memory | Object | Statistics about the memory control group for the node.
+cpu.load_average.1m | Float | The load average for the system for the time period of one minute. cpu.load_average.5m | Float | The load average for the system for the time period of five minutes. cpu.load_average.15m | Float | The load average for the system for the time period of 15 minutes. mem | Object | Statistics about memory usage for the node. mem.total_in_bytes | Integer | The total amount of physical memory, in bytes. mem.free_in_bytes | Integer | The total amount of free physical memory, in bytes. mem.used_in_bytes | Integer | The total amount of used physical memory, in bytes. mem.free_percent | Integer | The percentage of memory that is free. mem.used_percent | Integer | The percentage of memory that is used. swap | Object | Statistics about swap space for the node. swap.total_in_bytes | Integer | The total amount of swap space, in bytes. swap.free_in_bytes | Integer | The total amount of free swap space, in bytes. swap.used_in_bytes | Integer | The total amount of used swap space, in bytes. cgroup | Object | Contains cgroup statistics for the node.
+Returned for Linux only. cgroup.cpuacct | Object | Statistics about the cpuacct control group for the node. cgroup.cpu | Object | Statistics about the CPU control group for the node. cgroup.memory | Object | Statistics about the memory control group for the node.

 ### `process`